velartrill/velartrill.github.io/orig/conspirators.md

 He's quiet for a moment, his gaze dropping.
 "Ah.
 Yeah," he says finally.
 "That."

 "I ain't been a soldier myself, but I've known ’em, worked alongside ’em, bought ’em drinks and listened to their war stories."
 I step closer, touching him gently on the shoulder.
-"Some of them, the conscripts, they just want to do their time and get back on home to their family.
-Some of them want to bring home slaves and spoils of war from a fresh new conquest, set up a nice, respectable city household.
-But folks as enlist outright — they got different tales to tell."
+"Soldiers, well, they come in all shapes and sizes but they all boil down to three basic kinds.
+Some of them, the conscripts, they just want to do their time and get back on home to their family.
+It ain't but an imposition, though there's patriotism enough to be found among the dumber sorts, and sometimes they surprise you.

+"Then there's the civil service families, of course.
+They sign up their excess daughters so the military will hammer some discipline into them and kickstart their careers with a bit of glory.
+For those kids, they knew it was coming from day one and what they do out on the field, it makes them or it breaks them.
+So they go off in high spirits and either die honorable-like, or they survive and bring home their share of the slaves and spoils of war, so they can set up a nice, respectable city household all their own."
+I look down, and laugh weakly. "—It was a real shock to the system when all of a sudden we started *losing.* No one knew what to do when their kids served with honor and came home with nothing to show for it.

+I glance up, meeting Lena's gaze for a moment.
+"But then there's the folks as enlist outright.
+They're a different breed altogether.
+And they got different tales to tell."

+Lena looks at me levelly.
 "You think I'm running from something."

 "There's three things’ as'll make a woman — or a man, I s'pose — choose to keep on fightin’ when she's all alone and lost it all to war.
 There's anger, right.
 Your standard lust for vengeance, to get back at those as took your comrades from you even if it costs you your life, on account of it not matterin' much anymore without them.
 But you ain't the revenge-minded kind, I see that in you plain, and if I ain't badly mistaken you got things to live for yet.

 "Then there's fear for the folks back home — knowing their lives all rest on your shoulders.
 I reckon there's some of that still in you, but it's like you said; war's damn near done with.
 Sounds like Team Empress don't pose too much more a threat to your kind, with the bloodthirsty old biddy dead and Carnelian ash.

 "There's something else, though."
 I look him in the eye, my hand moving to the side of his neck.
 "You been fighting this war since I was a girl.
 Twenty damn years of your life, give or take.
-War's most everything you know, and when you get home, one lonely survivor of the Sixth, well — what have you really got to look forward to there, anyhow?
-You even still know how to be a civilian anymore, Lena?"
+War's most everything you know, and when you get home, two lonely survivors of the Sixth, well — what have you really got to look forward to there, anyhow?
+You sure you even still know how to be a civilian anymore, Lena?"

 Lena takes a deep breath.
 "Y-you put all that together on your own, did you, Rhea-*virtash?"* he asks in a quivering voice, lips a-tremble, eyes widening.
 His gaze damn near burns, but with effort I hold it.

 *"Virtash?"* I ask, blinking.
 It feels good to hear the boy stammer for just a fleeting moment, to see that façade of pure confidence and strength falter.
 When you're a spy long enough, you come to feel the little shifts and eddies in the currents of power around you almost like a sixth sense hooked straight into your soul.
 And for a moment there, I felt the playing field tilt decisive-like in my direction.
-Despite the pointed ears, Lena suddenly looks a lot more human to my jaded eyes.
+Despite the pointy ears, Lena suddenly looks a lot more human to my jaded eyes.

 "Right.
 S-sorry.
 Um…" Lena hesitates, closing his eyes for a moment, collecting himself; I can see his manner shift right before my eyes.
 The self-control it takes to bounce back so damn quickly — tomboy's made of stern stuff.
 "Sorry, it's not a bad thing or anything," he begins finally, "I don't know if you have a word for it."

 "How's that?
 What's it mean, then?"

 "It means someone who's… trained to understand how we all think, how people *work,"* he replies after a moment of thought.
 "See, back home everyone has a *virtash* they talk to now and again, to… well.
 They help you learn how to handle your emotions as you mature, help you connect with the right people, that kind of thing.
 And they help you heal when your mind is… wounded?
-Traumatized?
+Damaged?
+Sick?
 They're sort of like… medics, but for the spirit, not the body.
 Is there a Zia Ţai word for that, do you know?"

 I hesitate.
 "I… don't know.
 We got the priestesses, I suppose?
 Though their advice is as liable to be chickenshit as gold, seeing how they pull it straight from their rear ends most of the time."